 If your organization is interested in working with us, please Contact Us.
-We would like to expand use of the reserve to include scientific research and documentation of this astounding and largely unexplored region.
+We look forward to building friendships and partnerships, and we welcome scientific research in this astounding and still largely undocumented region.

-"The trip in the Tapiche Reserve blow off my mind in terms of how [it] is still possible to find very [quiet] and untouched places where the wild life just can walk around you...in their natural habitat."
+"The trip in the Tapiche Reserve blow off my mind in terms of how is still possible to find very [quiet] and untouched places where the wild life just can walk around you in their natural habitat."

 -Roger A, Cusco trekking guide, tripadvisor.com